ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### 2.9.1 Lock the UIN
 This feature will allow an individual to lock the authentication types (Demographic, Biometrics (FP/Iris/Face/All)) associated with his/her UIN/VID.
 Only the locked authentication types cannot be used for any authentication purpose.
 .The user just needs to provide the UIN/VID as input.
-The system will first validate the user's UIN/VID, trigger an OTP and perform OTP authentication on user's registered mobile number/email ID.
+The system will first validate the user's UIN/VID, trigger an OTP, and perform OTP authentication on user's registered mobile number/email ID.
 On successful authentication, the system will send the status of lock authentication types to the user's registered mobile number and email ID.
 The system will also send a success notification message to user’s mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 An individual can lock the authentication types (Demographic, Biometrics (FP/Iris/Face/All)) associated with his/her UIN/VID.
 Only the locked authentication types cannot be used for any authentication purpose.

 ### 2.9.2 Unlock the UIN

 This feature will allow an individual to unlock the authentication types (Demographic, Biometrics (FP/Iris/Face/All)) associated with his/her UIN/VID.
 Only the unlocked authentication types can be used for any authentication purpose.
 .The user just needs to provide the UIN/VID as input.
-The system will first validate the user's UIN/VID, trigger an OTP and perform OTP authentication on user's registered mobile number/email ID.
+The system will first validate the user's UIN/VID, trigger an OTP, and perform OTP authentication on user's registered mobile number/email ID.
 On successful authentication, the system will send the status of unlock authentication types to the user's registered mobile number and email ID.
 The system will also send a success notification message to user’s mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 ## 2.10.
 VID Service [**[↑]**](#table-of-content)